airplanemodes/airdocs-python/statements/def.md

 # def

-A `def` definition defines a user-defined function object.
+Defines a user-defined function object.

 A function definition is an executable statement.
 Its execution binds the function name in the current local namespace to a function object (a wrapper around the executable code for the function).
 This function object contains a reference to the current global namespace as the global namespace to be used when the function is called.